-GDPR enforcement date: 25th of May 2018
+GDPR enforcement date: May 25, 2018

 GDPR Fines and Penalties

-1. Prepare your organization:
+1. Prepare your organization

-2. Audit your data:
+2. Audit your data

 Make sure you know where all your data lives, who has access and on what devices.
 Identify where personal data is processed, including by third party processors.
 Document the grounds for lawful processing and update current privacy policies.

-3. Audit service partners:
+3. Audit service partners

-4. Obtain consent:
+4. Obtain consent

-5. Respond to data rights:
+5. Respond to data subject rights requests

-6. Prepare for disasters:
+6. Prepare for data breaches